andrewdalpino/DataLoader-PHP/README.md

 $user = $userLoader->load('z'); // Returns null.
 ```

 If for some reason you just need DataLoader to load an entity without batching, then you may use the `loadNow()` method to bypass the buffer and load the data immediately.
 Entities loaded with the `loadNow()` function will be cached for the remainder of the request cycle.
-To force a refetch you may use the `forget()` method first and then call `loadNow()`. `forget()` takes either a single `$key` or an array of `$keys` as its only argument and returns the data loader instance for chaining.
+To force a refetch you may use the `forget()` method first and then call `loadNow()`. `forget()` takes a single `$key` as its only argument and returns the data loader instance for chaining.

 ```php
 $user = $userLoader->loadNow(1234); // Bypass the buffer and fetch the user entity immediately.